 - the village has a reasonable level of services and facilities commensurate with its size including a primary school, village hall, village store, post office, takeaway food outlets, hairdressers and a public house; - open space and sport provision includes sports pitches, public open space, allotments and play areas; - there are currently forecast to be surplus places available at the catchment secondary school, but West Row County Primary School is nearing capacity.
-Potential options for expansion are being investigated; - aircraft noise constraints to the north, associated with RAF Mildenhall airbase flight paths (see paragraph 3.9 and the noise contour map); - land to the south of the settlement lies within Flood Zones 2 and 3 of the River Lark (according to data provided by the Environment Agency); - potential for settlement coalescence with Thistley Green to the west and/or Mildenhall to the east to be avoided; - the settlement is approximately 4km west of Breckland SPA - there are no health facilities in the village;

-- the existing rural road network is unlikely to be able to support high levels of growth; - there is a limited bus service to Mildenhall, Thetford and Bury St Edmunds; - capacity at Mildenhall Water Recycling Centre to accommodate some growth; - uncertainty over the consequences of the withdrawal of the USVF from RAF Mildenhall post 2020 and the future use of the site; - there are limited local employment opportunities within the village and its hinterland; - growth in West Row needs to be considered in conjunction with Mildenhall as their infrastructure is closely related. - 5.12.3 Further information on constraints and opportunities in West Row are set out in the other evidence based documents which are available online at www.westsuffolk.gov.uk/localplanevidence.
+Potential options for expansion are being investigated; - aircraft noise constraints to the north, associated with RAF Mildenhall airbase flight paths (see paragraph 3.9 and the noise contour map); - land to the south of the settlement lies within Flood Zones 2 and 3 of the River Lark (according to data provided by the Environment Agency); - potential for settlement coalescence with Thistley Green to the west and/or Mildenhall to the east to be avoided; - the settlement is approximately 4km west of Breckland SPA - · there are no health facilities in the village; - the existing rural road network is unlikely to be able to support high levels of growth; - there is a limited bus service to Mildenhall, Thetford and Bury St Edmunds; - capacity at Mildenhall Water Recycling Centre to accommodate some growth; - uncertainty over the consequences of the withdrawal of the USVF from RAF Mildenhall post 2020 2024 and the future use of the site; - there are limited local employment opportunities within the village and its hinterland; - growth in West Row needs to be considered in conjunction with Mildenhall as their infrastructure is closely related. - 5.12.3 Further information on constraints and opportunities in West Row are set out in the other evidence based documents which are available online at www.westsuffolk.gov.uk/localplanevidence.

-- 5.12.4 The Core Strategy Single Issue Review identifies an overall figure of 454 homes to be distributed between the district's four primary villages.
+- The Core Strategy Single Issue Review identifies an overall figure of 454 357 additional homes to be distributed between the district's four primary villages.
+A total of 660 dwellings are allocated in the primary villages up to 2031, which includes sites with planning permission which are already counted as commitments.
 The distribution between settlements is based on an assessment of their infrastructure and environmental capacity and the level of growth which has taken place since the start of the plan period.
 For West Row, this means a total of 152 dwellings are allocated up to 2031. - 5.12.5 West Row's function as a primary village and the environmental and infrastructure constraints around the settlement place a limit on the amount of development that can take place.
 Higher levels of growth in the village can only be considered if these constraints can be overcome. - 5.12.6 In the context of the above, one residential site has been identified as being suitable for allocation in West Row to meet the distribution needs set out in the Single Issue Review, as outlined below.

-5.12.7 The level of growth planned for West

-Row will generate the need for some

-improvements and/or additional provision

-of infrastructure and/or services to

-be made at the appropriate stage of

-the development process.
-Land has

-been identified to enable West Row

-Primary School to be expanded.
+5.12.7 The level of growth planned for West Row will generate the need for some improvements and/or additional provision of infrastructure and/or services to be made at the appropriate stage of the development process.
+Land has been identified to enable West Row Primary School to be expanded.
 It is recommended that the potential of early-years provision should be considered here.
 The closest GP practices are in Mildenhall, and expansion and possible relocation of GP practices will be considered where and when appropriate in line with emerging Clinical Commissioning Group Strategic Estates Plans (SEPs)

-SA14(a) - Land east of Beeches Road
+SA14(a) Land east of Beeches Road